 - manage its environmental activities in compliance with the highest international standards;

-- communicating and providing material information to internal and external stakeholders;
+- communicate and provide material information to internal and external stakeholders;

-- promoting use of the most advanced technologies to achieve excellence in environmental protection;
+- promote use of the most advanced technologies to achieve excellence in environmental protection;

-- assessing and reducing the environmental impact of its own products and services throughout their entire life cycle;
+- assess and reduce the environmental impact of its own products and services throughout their entire life cycle;

-- using material resources responsibly, in view of achieving sustainable growth that respects the environment and the rights of future generations;
+- use material resources responsibly, in view of achieving sustainable growth that respects the environment and the rights of future generations;

-- establishing and maintaining appropriate procedures to evaluate and select suppliers and subcontractors on the basis of, inter alia, their commitment to environmental accountability.
+- establish and maintain appropriate procedures to evaluate and select suppliers and subcontractors on the basis of their commitment to environmental accountability.

-In its Quality Policy, Pirelli specifies that continuous innovation, product excellence and safety, and environmental protection throughout the product life cycle represent one of the principal sources of sustainable competitiveness in the global market, which leads to a choice of green investment made by socially responsible investors.
+In its Group Quality Policy, Pirelli specifies that continuous innovation, product excellence and safety, and environmental protection throughout the product life cycle represent one of the principal sources of sustainable competitiveness on the global market.

 In the Industrial Plan update presented to the market in November 2011, Pirelli stated its objective to achieve global leadership in the Premium segment by 2015.